ChrisCodesThings/array-like-object/README.md

 ### Parameters

 - *arr*: the array to make read only
-- *obj*: your object containing methods/properties for to redirect to
+- *obj*: your object containing methods/properties to redirect to
 - *allow*: an array containing a list of array methods to allow
 - *allowDefaults*: Default `true`.
 If `false`, blocks access to the methods allowed by default.